 Yes, this is the only difference.

 Moreover, users can determine whether to use their Jabra device in its UC or MS version.
-This is an option that can be set from the Jabra Direct software utility.
+This option can be set from the Jabra Direct software utility.

-Overall, the best recommendation is to buy the one that comes at a cheaper selling price.
-Especially given that you can switch between the UC and MS at will.
+Overall, the best recommendation is to buy the one at a cheaper price.
+I am especially given that you can switch between the UC and MS at will.

 Perhaps the most obvious thing to be addressed about the Speak 810 is its size.
 It is not as compact as other business speakerphones, but this is understandable given its extended participant capacity.

 Also, unlike most compact speakerphones, this Speak 810 is not rounded.
 Instead, it has the shape of a pill tablet.
 The shape mimics the shape of conference tables.
 The extended shape enables the microphones at the edges to be as far-reaching as possible.